Does homeowners insurance cover water damage?

 No type of flood damage, no matter the source of the water, is covered by standard homeowners policies.
 Flooding, for example, can occur from storms, over-saturated ground, overflowing or surging bodies of water such as rivers, ponds, lakes and oceans.
 You may be able to purchase a separate flood insurance policy through the National Flood Insurance Program.

-While it's important to keep up with home maintenance to help prevent damage from water, it's also a good idea to check with your agent about what is and isn't covered by your homeowners policy.
+While it's important to keep up with home maintenance to help prevent damage from water, it's also a good idea to check with your insurance provider about what is and isn't covered by your homeowners policy.
 Be sure to ask if there are any additional coverages available that may be appropriate for your home.